rotskoff-group/idiom/README.md

 └── protgps/                      # ProtGPS reward model weights
 ```

 Additional datasets which not necessary for running the code repository can be found in the following HuggingFace repository.
 This includes the 37M IDRs used to pre-train `IDR-PLM` as well as the generated sequences which we analyze in the paper.
+(This data is necessary if you would like to replicate the pre-training run.)

 **Datasets**: https://huggingface.co/datasets/jxliu2/idr-plm-dataset